alejandromcsd/gigya-react-native/README.md

 ## About this project

 This is a simple demo to illustrate Gigya Integration with React Native.
-Integration is done via [Native Modules] (https://facebook.github.io/react-native/docs/native-modules-ios.html).
-The idea is to create a bridge or wrapper to Gigya's available Mobile SDKs (iOS and Android), and use this bridge to run registration/login flows.
+Integration is done via [Native Modules](https://facebook.github.io/react-native/docs/native-modules-ios.html).
+The idea is to create a React RCTBridgeModule for Gigya's available Mobile SDKs (iOS and Android), and use this bridge to communicate between React Native (JS) and Native (SDKs).

 ## Requirements